 Sensor: A sensor is a generic term for a light-sensitive detector, such as a CCD.
 For LSST, sensors consist of a 2-D array of roughly 4K x 4K pixels, which are mounted on a raft in a 3x3 mosaic.
-Each sensor is divided into 16 channels or amplifiers.
-The 9 sensors that make up a raft are numbered from "0.0" through "2.2".
-8 sky map: A sky tessellation for LSST.
+Each sensor is divided into shape: In reference to a Source or Object, the shape is a functional characterization of its spatial intensity distribution, and the integral of the shape is the flux.
+Shape characterizations are a data product in the DI-ASource, DIAObject, Source, and Object catalogs.
+14, 15, 21, 26, 35 sky map: A sky tessellation for LSST.
 The Stack includes software to define a geometric mapping from the representation of World Coordinates in input images to the LSST sky map.
 This tessellation is comprised of individual tracts which are, in turn, comprised of patches.